rslay/SeaShell/README.md

 SeaShell
 ========

-A cross-platform shell with extra capabilities, without needing a custom agent like meterpreter.
+A cross-platform shell handler alternative to msfconsole that comes with extra capabilities, without needing a custom agent like meterpreter.
 Still a work in progress.

 Compiles in Linux, Windows sockets still in the works.